markbosire/Practice-Questions-GCP-ACE/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### Your VMs are running in a subnet that has a subnet mask of 255.255.255.240.
 The current subnet has no more free IP addresses and you require an additional 10 IP addresses for new VMs.
-The e isting and new VMs should all be able to reach each other without additional routes.
+The existing and new VMs should all be able to reach each other without additional routes.
 What should you do?

-- [ ] Use gcloud to e pand the IP range of the current subnet.
+- [ ] Use gcloud to expand the IP range of the current subnet.
 - [ ] Delete the subnet, and recreate it using a wider range of IP addresses.
 - [ ] Create a new project.
 Use Shared VPC to share the current network with the new project.
 - [ ] Create a new subnet with the same starting IP but a wider range to overwrite the current subnet.